RakhithJK/dbeaver-dbeaver-wiki/Utilizing-Foreign-Keys.md

    ![](images/tutorial_images/11_Create_New_FK.png)

-- Using the **[Database Navigator](Database-Navigator)**: Navigate to the database where the table you want to add a foreign Key to is located.
+- Using the **[Database Navigator](Database-Navigator)**: Navigate to the database where the table you want to add a foreign key to is located.
 Find and select the table for which you want to create a new foreign key.
 Within the selected table, you'll find a folder named **Foreign Keys**.
 - Additionally, to create a new foreign key, you can utilize the **Create New Foreign Key** button ![](images/tutorial_images/11e_FK_Button.png) located at the bottom of the **Properties editor**.